bbepis/XUnity.AutoTranslator/README.md

 Another way of scoping translations are through file names.
 It is possible to tell the plugin where to look for translation files.
 It is possible to parameterize these paths with the variable {GameExeName}.

-Example configuration that seperates translations for each executable:
+Example configuration that separates translations for each executable:

 ```
 [Files]